Bitcoin Crumbles to $60K, Giving Up Most Post-Fed Rate Cut Gains

 bitcoin-slides-below-63k-diverging-from-gold-as-middle-east-tensions-flare-up

-Bitcoin (BTC), the largest digital asset by market cap, climbed to around $64,000 during European hours before quickly tumbling to $62,500 as Axios reported the White House as having indications Iran was prepping an imminent ballistic missile attack against Israel.
-Another leg down followed to $61,000 when the Israel Defense Forces (IDF) said that Iran launched missiles at the country.
+During Tuesday’s U.S. session, cryptocurrencies dropped sharply as reports of rising tensions in the Middle East caused investors to retreat from risk assets.
+Bitcoin (BTC), the largest cryptocurrency by market capitalization, briefly rose to around $64,000 during European trading before plummeting to $62,500 after Axios reported that the White House had indications of an imminent missile attack from Iran on Israel.
+The price dipped further to $61,000 when the Israel Defense Forces (IDF) confirmed that Iran had launched missiles.

-Key U.S. stock indexes opened the day lower, with the S&P 500 and the tech-heavy Nasdaq trading 1% and 1.7% lower, respectively, in the later hours of the session.
-Gold jumped 1% to $2,690 per ounce and neared its record high just above $2,700 set last week, while WTI crude oil surged 3% to over $70 per barrel.
+U.S. stock indexes opened lower as well, with the S&P 500 and the tech-heavy Nasdaq falling 1% and 1.7%, respectively.
+In contrast, gold rose 1% to $2,690 per ounce, approaching its record high of just over $2,700 reached the previous week, while WTI crude oil surged 3% to exceed $70 per barrel.

 tradingview-bitcoin